jiho4399/jiho4399/README.md

-# Hi, there :wave:
+# Hi, there!
+I'm JIHO :wave:

-It's JIHO!! :smile: